w3c/i18n-drafts/articles/language-negotiation/language-negotiation.md

 In general, these use cases (and ones in-between these two extremes) have three types of user profile:
-- **Unrecognized User** - the user does not have a profile or the site does not maintain one on the user's behalf.
+- **Unrecognized User** - the user does not have a profile or the site does not maintain one on the users behalf.
 There are no cookies or other cross-session indicators of the user's preference.
 - **Recognized User** - the user has a profile on this site and there is some cross-session or other indication to